apache/servicecomb-service-center/scctl/pkg/plugin/README.md

 ### instance [options]

-Get the instances list from ServiceCenter. `instance` command can be instead of `inst`.
+Get the instances list from service center. `instance` command can be instead of `inst`.

 #### Options